pycom/pydocs/content/docnotes/syntax.md

 ## Constants

-The `constants` section of a library within the docs refers to specific values from that library’s class.
+The `constants` section of a library within the docs refers to specific values from that library's class.
 These might be used when constructing an object from that class or when utilising a method from within that class.
 These are generally listed by the library name followed by the specific value.
 See the example below:

 ```python
 I2C.MASTER()